European Shorthair (or domestic cat)Dennis Steenbakkers

 Most people have a “normal” housecat in their home: the beloved home-garden-and-kitchen cat who is often incorrectly referred to as a European Shorthair.
 In this blog we tell you everything about domestic cats – about their characteristics, character and care.
 These cats come in all shapes, sizes and colors, but these fluff balls have one thing in common: They are great!
 Are you reading?

-The house cat is often referred to as a European Shorthair, but that’s not true.
-The European Shorthair is in fact a recognized cat breed from Sweden.
+The domestic cat is often called European Shorthair.
+But this is wrong.
+The European Shorthair is actually a recognised cat breed from Sweden.
 Such a cat is bred and always has a pedigree.
-Not the house cat.
-He is often born in a fun nest and has no pedigree.
-It is actually a pedigree hybrid.
+This is not the case with the domestic cat.
+It is often born in a tame litter and has no pedigree.
+It is actually a pedigree-less mongrel.

 Characteristics of a housecat